All Episodes

 And so the advertising rate was based on how large the audience being assembled was by combining a whole bunch of programs.

-Well, we couldn't get those advertisers when we got Campbell Soup and the General Motors, whoever, the big they wouldn't touch us because of the so-called controversial nature of the program.
+Campbell Soup and the General Motors, whoever, the big, they wouldn't touch us because of the so-called controversial nature of the program.

-They every letter they assumed was real and they didn't want to deal with it.
+Every letter they assumed was real and they didn't want to deal with it.

-So of course we had to sit here and devise a different strategy if we were to make it.
+So of course, we had to sit here and devise a different strategy if we were to make it.

 Because while the content, of course, is crucial.

-Without business side success, any content's academic.
+Without business-side success, any content's academic.

-Not gonna be there.
+Not going to be there.

-So we had to devise a strateger.
+So we have to devise a strategery.

-Because this radio show blew those boundaries away anyway, why not do it on the advertising side?
+We were startups who were willing to take risks, go outside the conventional wisdom and the bounds of how it was always done, because this radio show blew those boundaries away anyway, why not do it on the advertising side?

 And it did it.